chloealbright/DevHiveMind/Library/Repository manager.md

 EditDate:
 Relates:
 ---
+If JavaScript libraries are proving costly, replace them with smaller alternatives.
+Lighthouse in ChromeDevTools now recommends smaller libraries that improve bundle size.

 There are several alternative services and repositories to Maven Central that you can use for managing and hosting your Java project dependencies.
 Some popular ones include:

 1. **JFrog Artifactory**: Artifactory is a widely used artifact repository manager that supports Maven along with other package managers.
 It offers a free community edition and a more feature-rich enterprise version.